-Passengers will also need to provide negative COVID-19 test results taken no more than 72 hours before entering Iceland.
-Travelers from abroad who do not come with a negative COVID-19 (PCR test) certificate may be fined up to 100,000 ISK ($829).
+Non-vaccinated passengers will also need to provide negative COVID-19 test results taken no more than 72 hours before entering Iceland.
+Non-vaccinated travelers abroad who do not come with a negative COVID-19 (PCR test) certificate may be fined up to 100,000 ISK ($771).

-Icelandic borders will be open to anyone who can provide certificates showing proof of vaccination or COVID-19 antibodies.
+Icelandic borders will be open to anyone with a valid visa who can provide certificates showing proof of vaccination or COVID-19 antibodies, along with the required negative rapid antigen or PCR test results.
 Travelers must register with Icelandic authorities by filling out a pre-registration form before arrival, indicating their arrival and departure dates.
-You can find more information on restrictions on traveling to Iceland on the police forces website.
+Please note that foreign travelers who are subject to a visa requirement must have a valid visa issued before traveling to Iceland.
+You can find more information on the requirements for traveling to Iceland on the police force website.

 Option 1: Present proof of full COVID-19 vaccination

-Travelers must present a valid certificate showing full vaccination with an approved COVID-19 vaccine.
-The administered vaccine must be approved in Europe: Pfizer, Moderna, AstraZeneca, or Janssen.
+Travelers must present a valid certificate showing full vaccination with a European Medicines Agency or World Health Organization-approved COVID-19 vaccine.
+An example is the International Certificate of Vaccination (the Carte Jaune/Yellow Card) from the WHO.
+The administered vaccine must be approved in Europe: Pfizer, Moderna, AstraZeneca, Janssen, Sinovac, or Sinopharm.
 The Directorate of Health has the specific requirements of the certificate listed on their website.
 The certificates can be in electronic or paper form.